What happened in the West Bank?

-Women, children, older people and people with disabilities are among those most affected, facing unsafe living conditions, limited access to hygiene supplies and heightened protection risks.
+Women, children, older people and people with disabilities were among those most affected, facing unsafe living conditions, limited access to hygiene supplies and heightened protection risks.

 How World Vision is responding

-World Vision Ireland is delivering a rapid emergency response to support displaced and conflict‑affected families in the Northern and Central West Bank.
+World Vision Ireland delivered a rapid emergency response to support displaced and conflict‑affected families in the Northern and Central West Bank.

-The project runs from March to May 2025 and is funded by Irish Aid, reaching 1,300 people who have been displaced or directly impacted by recent violence.
+The project ran from March to May 2025 and was funded by Irish Aid, reaching 1,300 people who had been displaced or directly impacted by recent violence.

-World Vision has a long‑standing presence in the West Bank and is implementing this response directly through local field teams and community networks, working closely with local authorities and humanitarian coordination mechanisms.
+World Vision has a long‑standing presence in the West Bank and implemented this response directly through local field teams and community networks, working closely with local authorities and humanitarian coordination mechanisms.

-The response provides life‑saving basic assistance, combining immediate relief with support to local emergency response capacity.
+The response provided life‑saving basic assistance, combining immediate relief with support to local emergency response capacity.

 - Essential non‑food items (NFIs) such as bedding to improve living conditions for displaced families